 Pupil Transportation consists of bus purchases; purchase of supplies including gasoline and diesel fuel at variable prices; utilities and insurance on the bus garage; and costs of our transportation contracts.
 The transportation budget is developed by looking at actual data from prior years to predict the needs.
-The District had a full schedule for extracurricular activities in FY23 which increased bus runs from FY22 resulting higher costs.
-At the same time, gasoline and diesel fuel costs significantly increased from supply chain problems and inflation.
+The district did have similar amounts of bus runs in FY24 as it did in FY23.
+The lower expenditures in transportation relative to budget can be attributed to fuel prices not being impacted as much as expected by supply chain problem and higher costs as well as ordered buses not arriving in FY24.